JackyC99/Final-Project/README.md

 There is also a store where you can spend your coin on.
 However currently there do nothing, its just a way to spend your coins.
 I did plan for the store to sell usful stuff that benefits with growing the tree.

+Its a very easy code where the hard part comes from coding within ren.py.
+As some aspect are different compare to coding with normal python.
+It was a fun project, I did learn hoe to make a game using ren.py.

 Credit for the images used in the project